The page has been translated by Gen AI.

 DB Optimization

-Database performance improvement refers to designing and operating a database to maintain its performance for as long as possible, prioritizing overall business efficiency—such as response speed and throughput—over standalone server performance management.
+Database performance improvement means designing and operating the database to maintain its performance for as long as possible, and efficiency from a business-wide perspective—such as response time and throughput per unit time—is more important than managing the performance of the server alone.

-Database performance degrades due to continuous business changes, increasing concurrent users, and continuous data growth.
+Database performance degrades due to continuous business changes, increasing concurrent users, and ongoing data growth.

-Generally, database performance is defined by the response time to user requests.
+Generally, database performance is defined as the response time to a user’s request.

 Optimal database performance can be defined as achieving maximum performance with minimal resources.

-Factors that degrade database performance can arise from the initial analysis and design phases through to the development and pre-operation stages.
+Factors that degrade database performance can arise from the initial analysis and design stages through development and pre‑operation phases.

-AnalysisarchitectureConsidering transaction throughput, performance, data growth trends, security, and availability,
+analysisArchitectureTransaction throughput, performance, data growth trends, security, and availability

 data size, parallel processing and distribution, centralization, design for redundancy

-OperationOS tuningPerform tuning for CPU, memory, disk I/O, and related components.
+OperationOS tuningPerform tuning for CPU, memory, disk I/O, etc.

-OperationNetwork tuningPerform tuning based on the volume of data, files, and other transfers.
+OperationNetwork tuningPerform tuning based on the transmission volume of data, files, etc.

 Caching Implementation

-Caching is the process of temporarily storing data or files in an intermediate location between the client and persistent storage to process future requests faster and reduce network throughput.
+Caching is a process that temporarily stores data or files at an intermediate location between the client and permanent storage to handle future requests more quickly and reduce network traffic.

-Caching improves application performance and reduces costs by reusing previously retrieved data.
-The following content illustrates the caching mechanisms at each layer.
+Caching reuses previously retrieved data, which can increase application speed and reduce costs.
+The following content shows the caching mechanisms at each layer.

-Web layerWeb contentImproving web content delivery latency of the web server
+Web layerWeb contentImproving web server content delivery latency

 → Content delivery using a Global CDN